 Finally, students complete coursework that provides instruction in the foundational public health knowledge at an appropriate level of complexity.
-This instruction may be delivered through online, in-person or blended methodologies, but it must meet the following requirements while covering the defined content areas.
+This instruction may be delivered through distance-based, place-based, or blended methodologies, but it must meet the following requirements while covering the defined content areas.